 There are 2 main categories of membership of the Master Locksmiths Association where you’ll see the logo being used.

-These are locksmith companies who have met the stringent “Vetted, Inspected and Qualified” criteria of the MLA.
+All locksmiths that are MLA Approved have met the stringent “Vetted, Inspected and Qualified” criteria of the MLA.

 With the lack of government-backed regulation within the locksmithing industry, we think it’s vital that the public is protected and hence we recommend the use of MLA Approved Companies whenever somebody needs a locksmith.